Nuxt quickstart

 </template>

-5. (Optional) Include a build-time logic snapshot
+5. (Optional) Include a build-time snapshot

-To improve reliability, you can include a snapshot of your flag logic in the generated client at build time.
+To avoid this, you can include a snapshot of your flag logic in the generated client at build time.
 The SDK will instantly initialize from the snapshot first before fetching the latest flag logic from Hypertune Edge.

 Add the following environment variable to your .env